MartinHochheimer/FED_AZ_201516/README.md

 # FED_AZ_201516

-Source code material for my  Project and Master's theses in Translational Neuroscience and Psychology. \
+Source code material for my  Master's thesis in Translational Neuroscience and Psychology. \
 It utilises nipype and a docker image for easy distribution and access of the analysis scheme. \
 -> Always use latest Dockerfile for built (number index)^^

+The thesis' integral components are behavioural data integrated with fMRI timeseries.
+The notebooks whose names include the term ``VBM'' are part of a previous project and kept solely for documentation and reference purposes.
+They may be ignored for the present. \\

 This work is roughly split into 7 jupyter notebooks, each with its own task:
 1. Behavioural (reaction time (RT)) data preparation and analysis